Faculty + Alumni Receive Mayor's Arts Awards

 "I chose film alumna and my former student, Anaïsa Visser, for the emerging artist in film and new media, in recognition of her community spirit, collaborative nature and talent in filmmaking"

-Awards will be presented by Mayor Gregor Robertson at the Roundhouse Community Arts & Recreation Centre on October 11.
+The awards were presented by Mayor Gregor Robertson at the Roundhouse Community Arts & Recreation Centre on October 11.

 Congratulations to all!